 In addition, film festivals should consider insuring their film screening events; movie theatre insurance can be purchased online in Canada.

-: Front Row Insurance Brokers Inc. is an independent insurance broker that specializes in the entertainment industry – specifically, the film industry.
+About: Front Row Insurance Brokers Inc. is an independent insurance broker that specializes in the entertainment industry – specifically, the film industry.
 Front Row works hard to provide insurance protection for the lowest possible cost.
 Should a claim occur, Front Row works diligently with clients and insurers to expedite the payment of claims.
 Offices in: Toronto, Vancouver, Montreal, Halifax, NY, Nashville and LA.